TeamFrost/scancode-plugin/README.md

 python -m pip install .
 ```

+## Docker

+You can use Docker to install scancode-toolkit by following the steps [here](https://scancode-toolkit.readthedocs.io/en/latest/getting-started/install.html#docker-install).
+Currently we are working on our own image which also includes the plugin.

 ## Usage

 To run scancode you should open a terminal/command prompt in its root directory and you can start with the help command to see all the options you have.